The right support, training and education can change the direction of a young person’s life.

 Exploring is a career exploration program for teens.

-Activities molded around family; promotes youth engagement, leadership and service.
+Activities molded around family; promotes youth engagement, leadership and service, and incorporates faith into every rank.

 Encompasses Scoutreach and Exceptional Needs programs; an afterschool program provided for high-risk youth.